LKirst/lie-esl/_pages/LK_Checklist_NarrativeWriting_A1.md

 - You use a wide range of **vocabulary** correctly and you **paraphrase** words you don't know.
 You don't use German.

-  - different adjectives
+  - You use different adjectives.

-  - interesting verbs and nouns
+  - You use interesting verbs and nouns.

 [^catchattention]: to catch sb's attention = make someone interested